 I finished off the degree menu (or have I?) at the University of Iowa as the Research Assistant to William Preucil Sr., studying performance and pedagogy.
 Notable orchestra conductor-teachers were Byron Hanson at IAA and James Dixon at Iowa.

-Non-degree study has been in Suzuki and Rolland teacher training, baroque workshops on viola, violin, viola da gamba and baroque dance, and languages - Spanish, Latin and Italian
+Non-degree study has been in Suzuki and Rolland teacher training, baroque workshops on viola, violin, viola da gamba, fiddle, and baroque dance, and languages - Spanish, Latin, Italian and a bit of Irish.